-Now we know what is CyclicBarrier in Java and it's time to see example of CyclicBarrier in Java.
-Here is a simple example of CyclicBarrier in Java on which we initialize CyclicBarrier with 3 parties, means in order to cross barrier, 3 thread needs to call await() method. each thread calls await method in short duration but they don't proceed until all 3 threads reached barrier, once all thread reach barrier, barrier gets broker and each thread started there execution from that point.
+Now we know what is CyclicBarrier in Java and it's time to see an example of CyclicBarrier in Java.
+Here is a simple example of CyclicBarrier in Java on which we initialize CyclicBarrier with 3 parties, means in order to cross barrier, 3 thread needs to call await() method. each thread calls await method in short duration but they don't proceed until all 3 threads reached the barrier, once all thread reach the barrier, barrier gets broker and each thread started their execution from that point.
 Its much clear with the output of following example of CyclicBarrier in Java:

 When to use CyclicBarrier in Java

-Given the nature of CyclicBarrier it can be very handy to implement map reduce kind of task similar to fork-join framework of Java 7, where a big task is broker down into smaller pieces and to complete the task you need output from individual small task e.g. to count population of India you can have 4 threads which counts population from North, South, East and West and once complete they can wait for each other, When last thread completed there task, Main thread or any other thread can add result from each zone and print total population.
+Given the nature of CyclicBarrier it can be very handy to implement map reduce kind of task similar to fork-join framework of Java 7, where a big task is broker down into smaller pieces and to complete the task you need output from individual small task e.g. to count population of India you can have 4 threads which count population from North, South, East, and West and once complete they can wait for each other, When last thread completed their task, Main thread or any other thread can add result from each zone and print total population.
 You can use CyclicBarrier in Java :

 1) To implement multi player game which can not begin until all player has joined.

-2) Perform lengthy calculation by breaking it into smaller individual tasks, In general to implement Map reduce technique.
+2) Perform lengthy calculation by breaking it into smaller individual tasks, In general, to implement Map reduce technique.

 Important point of CyclicBarrier in Java

-1. CyclicBarrier can perform a completion task once all thread reaches to barrier, This can be provided while creating CyclicBarrier.
+1. CyclicBarrier can perform a completion task once all thread reaches to the barrier, This can be provided while creating CyclicBarrier.

 2. If CyclicBarrier is initialized with 3 parties means 3 thread needs to call await method to break the barrier.